 It’s all well and good generating a decent amount of downloads after the initial app launch, however, if you can’t convince these users that your app is worth sticking around for then I’m afraid it’s gonna be game over in a couple of months.
 Maximising your mobile app retention rate should be your main goal as the loyal users are the ones you're going to make the most money from.

-Mobile app retention is one of the most important, and possibly overlooked measurement in the world of apps.
-Infact only 18% of companies have been found to focus mostly on retention, which is shocking considering that an increase in your user retention efforts by just 5% can increase company profitability by 75%!
+Mobile app retention is one of the most important, and possibly overlooked measurement as part of your mobile marketing strategy.
+In fact only 18% of companies have been found to focus mostly on retention, which is shocking considering that an increase in your user retention efforts by just 5% can increase company profitability by 75%!

 In order to bring you the best advice when it comes to mobile app user retention we have partnered with some pretty cool mobile experts to get their first hand knowledge on the following question…